salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 # flags.target-metadata-dir.summary

-Directory root for the retrieved files.
+Directory that will contain the retrieved metadata format files or ZIP.

 # flags.unzip.summary